joncursi/cheddur-whitepaper/whitepaper.md

 ## Challenges

 * Peer reviews:
     * Users shilling low quality projects via 5-star reviews for personal financial gain
         * Developers paying users in their own coin for positive reviews
         * Causes low-quality projects to rise up the popularity rankings
     * Most reviews are average to low quality
 * Profile submissions:
     * Cheddur team is doing most of the legwork; failing to scale as floodgates open and number of projects being launched continues to grow exponentially

-## Solutions
+# Cheddur 2.0

 * System where users are rewarded for virtuous behavior on the platform.
 Users are incentivized to:
     * Reviews:
         * Write and curate (upvote) high-quality reviews
         * Downvote low-quality reviews or malicious activity (bribed reviews?)
     * Listings (?):
         * List new coins and apps
         * Submit edits to existing coin and app listings
         * Claim profiles
         * Maintain profiles over time

-# Cheddur 2.0

-* Uses Cheddur 1.0 as a foundation, adds the incentives described above
 * Empowers the community to self-police and self-sustain.
 * Truly the "Yelp for crypto"
 * How?
     * How do you maintain the integrity of the system?
     * How do you properly incentivize the innovators and experts in the space---those with the knowledge---to write reviews?
         * Especially when they are currently incentivized to NOT share (this is a financial edge in the market)

 ## Cheddur Currency

 * Launching our own cryptocurrency, called Cheddur:
     * $CHDR (Ʉ)
     * Earn CHDR on Cheddur

 * Why / benefits:
     * Incentivize production of high-quality information to inform your decision making
     * Earn your way into the cryptocurrency market without ever having to pull out your wallet
     * Positive feedback loop between reviewers and readers

-### Monetary Policy

-* Hard-coded into the smart contracts
-* Cannot be changed later (?)

-#### Initial Supply
+### Initial Supply

 * Total starting supply: 100M coins
     * Public distribution: 75M coins (75%)
     * Company reserve: 25M (25%)

-#### Inflation
+### Inflation

 * Predictable emission rate:
     * 9.5% in Y1
     * Decreases by 0.5% per year until we reach a minimum annual inflation of 1%
 * Distribution:
     * 15% holders of Cheddur power
     * 15% company (platform fee)
     * 70% rewards pool

-#### Rewards Pool
+### Rewards Pool

 * Every week (?), rewards are distributed to those who produce and curate the most valuable content
 * Distribution:
     * 70% author?
     * 30% curation?
         * Does this change by the minute like Steem?

-#### Vesting / Staking
+### Vesting / Staking

 * Tokens can be "vested":
     * Gain influence (voting power) on the platform
     * Get annual interest
     * Prevents users from selling rewards directly into the market (helps the price)

-#### De-vesting / Un-staking
+### De-vesting / Un-staking

 * Coins are de-vested over a 13-week period
     * Given out in 1-week increments
     * Can be canceled at any time

 ### Advertising

 * As competition over the rewards pool grows, traffic will grow with it
 * Developers of these coins and apps will be able to advertise on the platform
     * Only allowed to pay with Cheddur, or 50% discount?
     * All coins earned through advertising will be destroyed (?)
         * Increasing the portfolio value of everyone who participates in the system long-term, i.e. through HODLing / vesting.
         * Helps fight excess inflation, good for price

 ### Use of Funds

 * How we intend to use:
     * Our 25M initial keep
     * Platform fee earnings over time

 ## Competition

 * Compare versus:
     * Revain
     * Utrum
     * ICOBox's "expert reviews"

 ## Migration

 * How will we migrate from v1 to v2?
     * User accounts
     * Existing reviews
     * User addresses
     * Possible removal from App Store

 # Roadmap

-Version 2.0:
+* Version 2.0:
     * ICO / Airdrop dates
     * Launch date

-Future features:
+* Future features:
     * News
     * Chat
     * Q&A
     * Portfolio
     * Price Alerts
     * Tailored recommendations based on preferences, interests, risk tolerance

 # FAQ

 1. How to prevent malicious voting?
     * Your votes have minimum weight by default
     * Voting power is based on the balance of vested coins in your account
         * More vested coins = more power, and visa versa
     * If you have high voting power (high stake) and you vote maliciously, you are hurting yourself because your coins are staked and you can't immediately sell them
     * This method of assigning power has been battle-tested on Steem
 2. How will introducing the Cheddur currency grow the system?
     * Higher rate of inflation in the early days to incentivize early adoption
     * More users -> more competition -> review quality increases over time -> price goes up
         * More traffic -> more advertising -> more coins are burned -> price goes up
 3. How to control inflation?
     * Burn advertising coins
 4. How to prevent the price from dumping from users immediately selling rewards?
     * Selling will exist, but will incentivize users to vest portion of their earnings
         * Interest and voting power given to those who vest

 # TODO

 * Flush out scope of work:
     * Just tokenizing reviews, or listings too?
     * Can listings be tokenized later, or does this have to be set on day 1?
 * Platform to build on?
     * Steem (SMT)
     * Steem (direct)
     * EOS
     * Ethereum
 * ICO or Airdrop?
     * Use of funds
 * Flush out all parameters of the monetary policy
     * Initial supply, distribution
     * Inflation curve
     * Rewards pool, distribution
     * Vesting / de-vesting
     * Platform fee vs. burning coins from the ad network:
         * No platform fee, but keep coins spent on advertising?
         * Platform fee, but burn all ad coins?
         * Platform fee, but burn ad coins up to a certain extent (e.g. BNB Coin)?
 * Migration strategy
 * Roadmap dates and features